Who (might have) met whom - whole list

 • 1839 - 1881: Modest Mussorgsky icon

-Modest Petrovich Mussorgsky (21/3/1839 - 28/3/1881) was a Russian composer, one of the group known as 'The Five', known for composing Pictures at an Exhibition and Polish Dances.
+Modest Petrovich Mussorgsky (21/3/1839 - 28/3/1881) was a Russian composer, one of the group known as 'The Five', known for composing Boris Godunov (Opera) and Prelude to the Afternoon of a Faun.

 1840 - 1859